Drawing of a common pill bug, image uploaded by Tekk4i to Wikimedia Commons, published here under a CC Attribution-Share Alike 4.0 License.

 MORE ABOUT US.

-A bi-annual journal publishing in October and April, The Downtime Review collects our favorite short and long fiction pieces from emerging authors.We’re not looking for a specific genre, although stricter genre work isn't usually our cup of tea.
+The Downtime Review collects our favorite flash and short fiction pieces from emerging authors.We’re not looking for a specific genre, although stricter genre work isn't usually our cup of tea.
 Our aim is to spotlight the work of authors writing outside of typical creative spaces i.e. schools and residencies.We’re most interested in work that means something to its author, the kind of work that affirms your own love of writing through its reading.
 We want to read what matters to you, so please send it over.

 HOW TO SEND US YOUR WORK.